polyaxon/polyaxon/site/docs/core/scheduling-strategies/queue-routing.md

 Polyaxon provides a queue abstraction to:
   * Prioritize operations on a queue.
   * Throttle the number of operations on a queue.
-  * Route operations on queue to a namespace or cluster.
+  * Route operations on a queue to a namespace or cluster.
-  * Limit the number of operations queued from a single workflow or nested workflow.
+  * Limit the number of operations queued from a single workflow or nested workflows.

 ## Concepts